-What is a web design questionnaire
+- What a web design questionnaire is

-In short, a questionnaire is a series of questions you ask your clients (or prospects) for research and determining your direction before you start on their website.
+A website design questionnaire is a series of questions you ask your clients (or prospects) for research and determining your direction before you start on their website.
 It’s arguably the most important thing to get right in the entire web design process.

 - Products & services